 The Honours program is intended for students who are interested in laboratory-based research and in acquiring a foundation in each of the 3 streams of the Neuroscience Major Program (cell and molecular; neurophysiology and computational; cognition and behaviour).
-Students are admitted to the program after one year in a major.
-The program is composed of 74 ...
+Students are admitted to the program after one year in a major. ...

 For more information, see Honours Neuroscience (74 credits).